 Enrichment analysis

 To identify differentially enriched biological pathways or ontologies, Gene Set Enrichment Analysis (GSEA) was conducted after obtaining differential gene expression results using the R package fGSEA ver.
 1.23.0.[26]
 To compare across the pathway or ontology data base genes were mapped to Entrez (NCBI) IDs.
-Gene ranks were based on the direction of the FC times -log10 of the p-value from the LRT [27].
+Gene ranks were based on the direction of the FC times -log10 of the nominal p-value from the LRT [27].

 Databases